 - Count Orlok’s Nightmare Gallery (for horror film buffs)

-- Hawthorne Hotel (haunted and historic!)
+- Hawthorne Hotel (haunted and historic)

 Pro Tips for Visiting Salem: